Quantitative quenched Voronoi percolation and applications: Introduction

 and

 for some functions $\varepsilon_1$ and $\varepsilon_2$ that go to $0$ at infinity.
-So this strategy is not useful at all when $R/r$ is extremly large compated to $r$.
-To overcome this difficulty, our strategy will often be to fix some $M \gg 1$, prove estimates on quantities of the form $\alpha_j^{an}(\rho,\rho M)$ for any $\rho \geq M$, and then deduce estimates that hold for $\alpha_j^{an}(r,R)$ for any $r \leq R$ by using the quasi-multiplicativity property.
+So this strategy is not useful at all when $R/r$ is extremely large compared to $r$.
+To overcome this difficulty, our strategy will often be to fix some $M \gg 1$, prove estimates on quantities of the form $\alpha_j^{an}(\rho,\rho M)$ for any $\rho \geq M$, and then deduce estimates that hold for $\alpha_j^{an}(r,R)$ for any $r \leq R$ by using the quasi-multiplicativity property Proposition \ref{p.QM}.
 See in particular the proofs of Propositions~\ref{p.alpha_4_geq} and~\ref{p.alpha_4_from_SS}.
-Note that this strategy is closed to the strategy from~\cite{lawler2002onearm} and~\cite{Smirnov2001critical} where the authors compute the arm exponents for critical percolation on the triangular lattice by estimating the probabilities of non-degenerate arm events and then deducing the result for all arm-events by using the quasi-multiplicativity property.
+Note that this strategy is close to the strategy from~\cite{lawler2002onearm} and~\cite{Smirnov2001critical} where the authors compute the arm exponents for critical percolation on the triangular lattice by estimating the probabilities of non-degenerate arm events and then deducing the result for all arm-events by using the quasi-multiplicativity property.

-\begin{notation} Let us end this section by some general notations that we will use all along the paper: \bi \item We write $B_R=[-R,R]^2$ and we write $A(r,R)$ for the annulus which is the adherence of $B_R \setminus B_r$.
+\begin{notation} Let us end this section by some general notations that we will use all along the paper: \bi \item We write $B_R=[-R,R]^2$ and we write $A(r,R)$ for the annulus $[-R,R]^2 \setminus (-r,r)^2$.
 Also, for every $y \in \R^2$, we write $B_r(y) = y + B_r$ and $A(y;r,R) = y + A(r,R)$. \item A quad $Q$ is a topological rectangle in the plane with two distinguished opposite sides.
-Also, a crossing of $Q$ is a black path included in $Q$ that joins one distinguished side to the other.
+Also, a crossing of $Q$ is a black path included in $Q$ that connects the distinguished sides.
 The event that $Q$ is crossed is written $\cross(Q)$. \item We use the following notations: \textit{(a)} $\grandO{1}$ is a positive bounded function, \textit{(b)} $\Omega(1)$ is a positive function bounded away from $0$ and \textit{(c)} if $f$ and $g$ are two non-negative functions, then $f \asymp g$ means $\Omega(1) f \leq g \leq \grandO{1} f$. \ei \end{notation}

 \paragraph{Acknowledgments:} I would like to thank Christophe Garban for many helpful discussions and for his comments on earlier versions of the manuscript.
 I would also like to thank Vincent Tassion for fruitful discussions and for having welcomed me in Zürich several times.
+Finally, I wish to thank an anonymous referee for many helpful comments.